End1essspace/XCC-Context-Collector/README.md

 It is designed for developers working with **ChatGPT, Codex, Claude, and other AI assistants**,
 where structured project context needs to be prepared quickly and consistently.

+AI chats often have limits on file uploads, attached files, and context size.
+Manually sending many project files is slow, repetitive, and often impossible in one message.
+XCC solves this by turning selected files, full project folders, or Git changes into one structured AI-ready context block that can be pasted directly into an AI chat.

 🚀 **Core Features**